GtkApplicationExt

 fn windows(&self) -> Vec<Window>

-Gets a list of the Window instances associated with application.
+Gets a list of the window associated with the application.

 The list is sorted by most recently focused window, such that the first element is the currently focused window.
 (Useful for choosing a parent for a transient window.)